Arts & Sciences Advisory Board

-Maryann Goebel ’73 is a member of the Board of Directors, the Enterprise Risk Management Committee, and Audit Committee and chairs the Compensation and Governance Committee for Seacoast National Bank, providing business and technology expertise and insight.
+Maryann Goebel ’73 is a member of the Board of Directors, the Enterprise Risk Management Committee, Technology Committee and Audit Committee and chairs the Compensation and Governance Committee for Seacoast National Bank, providing business and technology expertise and insight.
 She is also a member of the Board of REPAY, where she chairs the Technology Committee.
 In July 2012, Ms. Goebel retired from Fiserv, Inc. where she had served as executive vice president and chief information officer.
 In this role, she was responsible for all internal Fiserv IT systems, as well as IT infrastructure, operations, engineering, and middleware services for Fiserv clients who chose to outsource the processing of their Fiserv applications.
 Prior to Fiserv, Ms. Goebel served in the role of CIO for DHL Express (2006 to 2009), General Motors North America (2003 to 2006), General Motors Europe (1999 to 2001), General Motors Truck Group (1997 to 1999), Bell Atlantic NYNEX Mobile (1995 to 1997), and Frito-Lay (2001 to 2002).
 She has also held senior leadership positions at Texas Instruments, Aérospatiale Helicopter Corporation, and the Southland Corporation, among others.
 In recognition of her distinguished career, WPI awarded Ms. Goebel with the Robert H. Goddard Award for Outstanding Professional Achievement in 2008.
 She earned her bachelor’s degree in Mathematics from WPI.